static-frame/arraykit/doc/articles/dta.md

-# Understanding `delimited_to_arrays`, A Faster-than-Pandas CSV Reader.
+# Understanding `delimited_to_arrays`, A Faster-than-Pandas CSV Reader

-## Warnings
+## Orientation

+C is not an object-oriented language.
+We can, however, create collections of state (like instance attributes) with `struct` types, and then create collections of functions (like instance methods) that take "instances" of that `struct` and perform in-place or other operations.
+Here, structs have full names (i.e., `AK_CodePointLine`) while methods use appreviations (i.e., `AK_CPL_New`).

-We are going to mutate a lot of arguments in place, and a lot of our struct-based classes have mutable state.
+We are going to mutate a lot of arguments in place, and a lot of our structs have mutable state.
 We do this because in C we often use returned values for error signaling, and thus pass in pointers for values to be set.
-We also do this for efficiency (to avoid memory allocation) we also mutate in-place.
+We also do this for efficiency (to avoid memory allocation).

 We are going to do a lot with pointers to character (or code point) sequences.
 A few common moves are listed below: